US · AI law tracker

 agency_report introduced 5/12/2026

-US Senate Bill S.3108 Seeks Reports on AI Job Impacts
+US Senate Bill S.3108 Introduced: AI Job Impact Reporting Proposed

-A US Senate bill, S.3108, was introduced to mandate reports on AI's impact on employment [1].
+A US Senate Bill proposes mandatory reports on AI's impact on employment [1], signaling legislative interest in workforce disruption.

 Primary source →